 unemployed joyfully self-employed.

 Since that fateful moment in 1991, I have been figuring out how to create and build a profitable business while having free time to enjoy my family and friends and do the things I love to do.
-While I still provide business research and analysis to marketing professionals and strategic decisionmakers, I started providing coaching services to both new and long-time entrepreneurs in response to too many requests for me to serve as an informal mentor.
+I primarily provide business research and analysis to marketing professionals and strategic decision-makers.
+And I also provide coaching services to both new and long-time solopreneurs, which I started doing in response to too many requests for me to serve as an informal mentor.

-This book, my seventh, comes from my heart; everything I talk about in The Reluctant Entrepreneur is based on my experiences and those of the hundreds of entrepreneurs I have coached and worked with over the years.
+The Reluctant Entrepreneur, my seventh book, comes from my heart; everything I talk about in it is based on my experiences and those of the hundreds of entrepreneurs I have coached and worked with over the years.
 My approach is to assume that there is always a way you can make a living doing what you love.
 It’s just a matter of discovering that unique match between what you are a genius at and who really values your genius qualities.
 As long as you are willing to move beyond your comfort zone on a regular basis, then you too can be a successful, happy, reluctant entrepreneur.

 The other places where you’ll find me include

-In real life, you’ll find me home in the boondocks of Colorado with my spouse and dogs.
+In real life, you’ll usually find me at home in the boondocks of Colorado with my two dogs.